 PERIOD OF LEAVE: Employee shall be entitled to a total of 12 workweeks (note that employers with less than 50 employees can provide 8 weeks instead of 12) of unpaid leave during any 12-month period.
-(This policy does not create a right for an employee to take unpaid leave that exceeds the unpaid leave time allowed under, or is in addition to the unpaid leave time permitted by, the federal Family and Medical Leave Act.)
+Any leave that qualifies for both FMLA and VESSA will run concurrently as both FMLA and VESSA leave.
+A VESSA leave, or part thereof, shall only be in addition to FMLA if an employee's VESSA leave does not qualify for FMLA leave.
 Leave may be taken intermittently or on a reduced work schedule.